visym/vipy/README.md

 * Representation of videos with labeled activities and objects that can be resized, clipped, rotated, scaled and cropped
 * Representation of images with object bounding boxes that can be manipulated as easily as editing an image
 * Clean visualization of annotated images and videos
-* Lazy loading of images and videos suitable for distributed procesing (e.g. spark, dask)
+* Lazy loading of images and videos suitable for distributed procesing (e.g. dask, spark)
 * Straightforward integration into machine learning toolchains (e.g. torch, numpy)
 * Fluent interface for chaining operations on videos and images
 * Dataset download, unpack and import (e.g. Charades, AVA, ActivityNet, Kinetics, Moments in Time)
 * Video and image web search tools with URL downloading and caching
+* Minimum dependencies for easy installation

 [![VIPY MEVA dataset visualization](http://i3.ytimg.com/vi/_jixHQr5dK4/maxresdefault.jpg)](https://youtu.be/_jixHQr5dK4)